9 Things to Do in the Aftermath of a Bicycle Accident

 Be truthful and transparent in your communication to ensure the efficient processing of your claim.
 Your insurance company will guide you through the necessary steps, such as submitting documentation, scheduling vehicle assessments, and facilitating repairs or compensation for damages.

-Preserving physical evidence of the accident is essential for supporting your insurance claim or legal case.
+Preserving physical evidence related to the accident is essential for supporting your insurance claim or legal case.
 Keep your damaged bicycle, helmet, clothing, and any other personal belongings in their current condition until they can be inspected by your insurance company or legal representative.

 Avoid making repairs or alterations to these items, as they may provide critical evidence of the accident’s severity and impact on your property.
 Securely store any relevant documentation, such as medical records, police reports, witness statements, and correspondence with insurers, to substantiate your claim for compensation.

-Maintain a detailed record of all expenses incurred from the bicycle accident, including medical bills, transportation costs, lost wages, and other out-of-pocket expenses.
+Maintain a detailed record of all expenses incurred as a result of the bicycle accident, including medical bills, transportation costs, lost wages, and other out-of-pocket expenses.
 Organize your receipts and invoices chronologically to facilitate accurate documentation of your financial losses.

 These records serve as evidence of your economic damages and support your claim for compensation from insurance or legal settlements.
 By carefully tracking expenses, you can determine the financial impact of the accident and pursue appropriate reimbursement for your losses.